 To the north of Kos most sailing itineraries are centered around the islands of Kalminos with its rich tradition of sponge fishing, laid back Leros, and the beautiful island of Patmos, famous for the 13th century Monastery of Saint John.
 Each of these islands can fill up days of your time!
 Feel free to plot any course you want around them!
 Or, should you run out of ideas, we are always happy to suggest routes and provide all available info!

 To the south of Kos lies Rhodes, the largest of the Dodecanese islands, rich in history and full of life!
 A one-week sailing itinerary from Kos to Rhodes will usually include the island of Symi and its picturesque harbor, guaranteed to remain imprinted in your memory with its combination of color and architectural grace, and the island of Nysiros with its still active volcano!
+For those with a flexible itinerary, we also have a charter base in Rhodes and special one way charters are sometimes available starting from Kos and ending in Rhodes.

 In the summer the prevailing wind in the area is the Meltemi annual wind that blows from the North West, usually at force 4-6.
 During spring and autumn, the wind usually blows from the South East at about force 2-4.
 There are numerous bays and secure anchorages in the Dodecanese Islands where you can find shelter in case of rough winds.